Escalante Visitor Center

-Nomad Studio is developing content for the exhibit, which includes graphic panels, an introductory video, and several interactive stations.
-The video and interactives incorporate text-style motion graphics with an emoji theme.
+Nomad Studio developed content for the exhibit, which includes graphic panels, an introductory video, and several interactive stations.
+The video and interactives incorporate motion graphics with an emoji theme.

-Nomad Studio is working with Southern Custom Exhibits on the project.
+Nomad Studio worked with Southern Custom Exhibits on the project.

 Sleeping Bear Dunes National Lakeshore